-- Apply through the local Rural Development office. - Contact the USDA home loan specialist in your area.
+• Apply through the local Rural Development office.

 A client, Kim, purchased a house two years ago.
 Recently, her aging mother has fallen ill and has requested to move in with Kim.
 So, Kim has received approval from county officials to convert her garage into a mini-apartment, a structural modification.
 Kim intends to complete the project over the course of a year.
 Because she plans to purchase materials herself, she wants to buy them in phases, buying only what she needs for each project phase at the time that it begins.
 She'll need to hire an architect to draw up the project plans.
 She expects the project will cost over \$25,000.